plyint/encpass.sh/README.md

 ```

 ## Configuration
 By default encpass.sh will create a hidden directory in the user's home directory to store all it's data (keys and secrets) in.
-A different directory can be specified by setting the $ENCPASS_HOME_DIR environment variable.
+A different directory can be specified by setting the ENCPASS_HOME_DIR environment variable.

-For example, you might decide you'd like to store this on encrypted filesystem or networked mount point such as KBFS (Keybase Filesystem).
-If so, then you could place the following line (substituting your own username) in your ~/.bashrc or ~/.bash_profile
+For example, you could store the .encpass directory on an encrypted filesystem or networked mount point such as KBFS (Keybase Filesystem).
+To do this you can place the following line (substituting your own username) in your ~/.bashrc or ~/.bash_profile, so that everytime you start a shell encpass.sh will point to this location for the .encpass directory.
 ```
 export ENCPASS_HOME_DIR=/keybase/private/<USERNAME>/.encpass
 ```

 ## Testing with Docker
 encpass.sh strives to be usable in all POSIX compliant shell environments (i.e. SH, BASH, ZSH, KSH).
-To verify changes to the file have not broken anything, you can run the bundled unit tests with the repo using make.
+To verify changes to the script have not broken compliance, you can run the bundled unit tests with the repo using make.
 ```
 make test
 ```